markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 ### Help to make your Windows experience better

 Microsoft only needs diagnostic data from a small number of devices to make big improvements to the Windows operating system and ultimately, your experience.
-If you’re a part of this small device group and you experience issues, Microsoft will collect the associated event diagnostic data, allowing your info to potentially help fix the issue for others.
+If you’re a part of this small device group and you experience issues, Microsoft collects the associated event diagnostic data, allowing your info to potentially help fix the issue for others.

 To signify your contribution, you’ll see this icon (![Icon to review the device-level sampling.](images/ddv-device-sample.png)) if your device is part of the group.
 In addition, if any of your diagnostic data events are sent from your device to Microsoft to help make improvements, you’ll see this icon (![Icon to review the event-level sampling](images/ddv-event-sample.png)).